-Thus, the Active Leasequery protocol does not allow the requestor to build a complete history of every activity on every lease. effective history of the important state changes for a lease can be created if the parameters of the DHCPv6 server are tuned to take into account the requirements of an Active Leasequery requestor.
-For instance, the period after the expiration or release of a binding could be configured long enough (say several minutes, well more than the receive timeout), so that an Active Leasequery requestor would never miss any changes in the binding.
+Thus, the Active Leasequery protocol does not allow the requestor to build a complete history of every activity on every lease.
+An effective history of the important state changes for a lease can be created if the parameters of the DHCPv6 server are tuned to take into account the requirements of an Active Leasequery requestor.
+For instance, the period after the expiration or release of a binding could be configured long enough (say several minutes, well more than the receive timeout), so that an Active Leasequery requestor would be less likely to miss any changes in the binding.